|Nutrition Facts (per serving)|

 Gather the ingredients.

 Preheat the oven to 350 F. Cut the fish into strips.

 Generously grease a muffin tin.

 Combine the vegetable and butter mixture with salt, ground black pepper, sage, and bread cubes.
 Add a little hot water if stuffing seems too dry.

 Spoon stuffing into each fish-lined muffin cup.

-Dot the top of each stuffing center with about 1/2 teaspoon of butter then sprinkle with chopped parsley.
+Dot the top of each stuffing center with about 1/2 teaspoon of butter.

 Bake in the preheated oven for 30 minutes, or until fish flakes easily with a fork.